DigiChic/HR-Analytics/README.md

 - The bar graph in the top middle section compares attrition counts based on overtime status ("Yes" or "No").

-- Interestingly, the attrition count is higher for employees who work overtime.
+- Interestingly, the attrition count is higher for employees who work overtime even if it means making more money.

 ### Total Attrition by Performance Rating: